Kroplewski-M/student_showcase/README.md

 C&E Futures '26 is an event held on **19 June 2026** at the University of Huddersfield, where final-year Computing & Engineering students present their projects to industry partners and potential employers.

-The platform serves as both a pre-event information hub and a discovery tool — allowing visitors to browse student projects and register their interest in attending before the event takes place.
+The platform serves as both a pre-event information hub and a discovery tool — allowing visitors to browse student profiles and register their interest in attending before the event takes place.

 ## What's on offer